uw-madison-chem-shops/wisconsin-photoreactor/photoreactor-base/README.md

 # WPP Standardized Base

 The core structure of the Wisconsin Photoreactor Platform.
 Each reactor shares this component.

 Through variation of the LED star integrated into a base, the user can control the wavelengths of light delivered by the photon source to a reaction vessel.
-See fabrication guide for LED star installation instructions.
-See directory `photon-source-leds` for list of LED stars confirmed compatible with the WPP architecture.
+See fabrication instructions for LED star installation instructions.
+See `photon-source-leds` directory for list of LED stars confirmed compatible with the WPP architecture.

 ![WPP base](./base.jpg)